 Grind the chocolate cookie wafers (Oreo or other brand) in a food processor, mini chopper, or by placing in a plastic bag and crushing with a rolling pin, until finely ground.

 Place in a medium bowl and stir in the melted butter.
 Divide evenly among the mason jars, packing the chocolate "crust" at the bottom of each mason jar in a layer about 1/4 to 1/3-inch thick.

-At this point you can put in a 350°F oven for 10 minutes to bake the crust in, which will make it easier to pour in the cheesecake filling without it mixing in with the crust.
+At this point, you can place them in a 350°F oven for 10 minutes to bake the crust, which will make it easier to pour in the cheesecake filling without it mixing in with the crust.
 (Or if you don't care if the bottom is a little messy, you can skip this part.)

 Add the sour cream and beat another minute, until smooth.
 Add 1/4 cup of the cooled raspberry syrup from step one, and beat until incorporated.

 Layer raspberries and filling on top of crusts in mason jars:

 Place the reserved frozen raspberries on top of the chocolate crusts in the mason jars in a single layer.
 Pour the raspberry cheesecake filling over the raspberries in the jars.

 Place in a roasting pan and add about an inch of boiling water to the pan to create a water bath, which will help the cheesecakes cook more evenly.
 Bake at 325°F for 40 minutes.